XRPLF/xrpl-dev-portal/content/reference-rippled.md

 Alternatively, you can [run your own local copy of `rippled`](tutorial-rippled-setup.html).
 This is required if you want to access any of the [Admin Commands](#list-of-admin-commands).
 In this case, you should use whatever IP and port you configured the server to bind.
 (For example, `127.0.0.1:54321`) Additionally, to access admin functionality, you must connect from a port/IP address marked as admin in the config file.

-The [example config file](https://github.com/ripple/rippled/blob/d7def5509d8338b1e46c0adf309b5912e5168af0/doc/rippled-example.cfg#L831-L854) listens for connections on the local loopback network (127.0.0.1), with JSON-RPC (HTTP) on port 5005 and WebSocket (WS) on port 6006, and treats all connected clients as admin.
+The [example config file](https://github.com/ripple/rippled/blob/release/doc/rippled-example.cfg#L907-L930) listens for connections on the local loopback network (127.0.0.1), with JSON-RPC (HTTP) on port 5005 and WebSocket (WS) on port 6006, and treats all connected clients as admin.

 ### WebSocket API ###

 If you are looking to try out some methods on the Ripple Consensus Ledger, you can skip writing your own WebSocket code and go straight to using the API at the [Ripple WebSocket API Tool](ripple-api-tool.html).
-Later on, when you want to connect to your own `rippled` server, you can build your own client in Javascript to run in a browser (See [this example](http://www.websocket.org/echo.html) ) or possibly [Node.js](https://github.com/einaros/ws).
+Later on, when you want to connect to your own `rippled` server, you can [build your own client in the browser](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications) or [in Node.js](https://www.npmjs.com/package/ws).

 #### Request Formatting ####